shwarzes89/jekyll-theme-basically-basic/_posts/2017-08-21-ebs-pure-python-post.md

 ---
 layout: post
 title: Deploying a pure python with Elastic beans talk
-description: "Sample post with a background image CSS override."
+description: "Tutorial post how to deploy a pure python application to Elastic beans talk."
 tags: [aws, elasticbeanstalk, python]
 ---